Ron Rivera to stick with Taylor Heinicke at QB, hopes injured starters can return after bye

 Rivera is hopeful that after the bye, Washington may be able to activate tight end Logan Thomas off injured reserve (hamstring) and return a number of starters, including right guard Brandon Scherff (knee), wide receiver Dyami Brown (knee), right tackle Sam Cosmi (ankle), cornerback William Jackson III (knee) and receiver Curtis Samuel, who has been dealing with a groin injury since the spring.
 Swing tackle Cornelius Lucas, who missed Sunday’s game with an illness, could also return.

-Rivera said he will also examine ways to improve the team’s red zone inefficiency and third-down struggles through scheme adjustments, like with different protections or route combinations.
+Rivera said he will also examine ways to improve the team’s red zone inefficiency and third-down struggles through scheme adjustments, such as different protections or route combinations.

 But the small tweaks cannot compensate for the team’s biggest need — a franchise quarterback — and may not be enough to salvage the season when Washington returns to the field.
 Rivera, however, stressed the long game.

 “It gets darkest before it gets brightest,” Rivera said.
 “We’re going to have to go through this.
-There’s a thing that I’ve learned from being around military personnel is that it takes 3 to 5 years to completely change a culture.
+There’s a thing that I’ve learned from being around military personnel, is that it takes 3 to 5 years to completely change a culture.
 Futility doesn’t just disappear overnight.
 And to create a positive environment, it takes time.
 It’s just not going to happen overnight.”